dmtg/ha-homepage-server/README.md

 # 🌐 Home Assistant Add-on: Homepage Server 🚀

 Welcome to the **Homepage Server for Home Assistant** repository!
-This add-on is designed to host the Homarr dashboard independently within your Home Assistant environment, providing easy and direct access to your self-hosted dashboard.
+This add-on is designed to host the Homepage dashboard independently within your Home Assistant environment, providing easy and direct access to your self-hosted dashboard.

 ## 🎉 Features